 Jim Bodkin, Research Wildlife Biologist, and team leader for coastal ecosystem in Alaska for the Alaska Biological Science Center of USGS, Biological Resources Division.
-He has over 40 peer-reviewed scientific publications and directs an active coastal marine research program.
-He has studied and published on sea otter foraging ecology and community structuring since 1988 and has been principal investigator for sea otter survey methods development.
-He earned a M.S. from California State Polytechnic University in 1986.
+He has over 20

-Dan Esler is a University Research Associate with Simon Fraser University in British Columbia.
-He has conducted waterfowl research in arctic and subarctic regions of Alaska and Russia for the past 12 years.
+Dan Esler is a Research Wildlife Biologist with the Alaska Biological Science Center, USGS Biological Resources Division.
+He has conducted waterfowl research in arctic and subarctic regions of Alaska and Russia for the past 11 years.
 Since 1995 he has served as project leader for harlequin duck studies as part of the EVOSTC-sponsored Nearshore Vertebrate Predator project.
-He earned a M.S. from Texas A&M University in 1988 and a Ph.D. from Oregon State University in 2000.
+He earned a M.S. from Texas A & M University in 1988 and is currently enrolled as a doctoral candidate at Oregon State University.
 He has authored over 20 peer-reviewed journal publications and numerous reports and presentations addressing research and issues in waterbird conservation.